Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Those guns tracked the corridor cautiously, wired to track their operator’s eye movements and shoot whatever they looked at, but Regaari and Thurrsto both had concealment and camouflage working for them: the Guvnurag marines plainly saw nothing alarming and the four of them bustled efficiently toward the hull breach.

-Another advantage of Gaoian tech---privacy field generators in the mask.
+Another advantage of Gaoian tech - privacy field generators in the mask.
 When Regaari muttered an order, he did so in absolute certainty that the only people who would hear it were his Brothers.

 “Mother says Cubs play nice...”